Camino Route Overviews: Camino Francés

 About the Camino Francés

 The Camino Francés (French route) is far and away the best-known and most traveled of the many routes to Santiago de Compostela.
-Three of the main routes through France feed into the Camino Francés north of the Pyrenees and a number of the routes in Spain join the Francés at various points along its length.
+Three of the main routes through France feed into the Camino Francés through the Pyrenees and a number of the routes in Spain join the Francés at various points along its length.

 Interesting Things to See on the Camino Francés